voor Nederlands

 Soumik Datta

-Yama Sarshar is an International acclaimed Tabla player.
-Yama was born in Sydney Australia into a musical family from Kabul Afghanistan.
+Yama Sarshar is an internationally acclaimed Tabla player.
+Yama was born in Sydney (Australia) into a musical family from Kabul (Afghanistan).

-Yama has performed for many famous celebrities, such as Tom Cruise, Nicole Kidman, Kenue Reeves, Romeo and Juliet film director Baz Lurhman, Australian Cricket team and Indian Cricket team to just name a few.
+Yama has performed for many famous celebrities, such as Tom Cruise, Nicole Kidman, Keanu Reeves, Romeo and Juliet film director Baz Lurhmann, the Australian national cricket team and the Indian national cricket team, to name just a few.

-Yama has performed with many great Afghani, Indian, Pakistani artists such as, Ustad Naim Nazary, Ustad Sharif Ghazal, Haider Salim, Hangama, Ustad Nashenas, Farhad Darya, Late Nasrat Parsa, Ustad Mahwash, late Jagjit Singh, Anup Jalota, late Pankaj Udhas , Ustad Ghulam Ali khan saeb and Sabri brothers (Qawwali).
+Yama has performed with many great Afghani, Indian, Pakistani artists such as Ustad Naim Nazary, Ustad Sharif Ghazal, Haidar Salim, Hangama, Ustad Nashenas, Farhad Darya, the late Nasrat Parsa, Ustad Mahwash, the late Jagjit Singh, Anup Jalota, the late Pankaj Udhas, Ustad Ghulam Ali Khan Saab and Sabri Brothers (Qawwali).

 Watch Yama’s Performances